Shivam5022/.dotfiles/README.md

 4. Install ZSH and configure

 ## Windows Ricing
-1. Install GlazeWM and configure it.
+1. Install GlazeWM and configure it
 2. Install WezTerm
+3. Install Helix
-3. Install Microsoft PowerToys Run (for Spotlight like feature in Windows)
+4. Install Microsoft PowerToys Run (for Spotlight like feature in Windows)

 ## Helix Config
 - Build helix from source